Naqsh-e Rostam: Two equestrian reliefs of Bahram II, c. 276–293

 The first equestrian relief, located immediately below the fourth tomb (perhaps that of Darius II), depicts the king battling a mounted Roman enemy.
 The second equestrian relief, located immediately below the tomb of Darius I, is divided into two registers, an upper and a lower one.
 In the upper register, the king appears to be forcing a Roman enemy, probably Roman emperor Carus from his horse.
-In the lower register, the king is again battling a mounted enemy wearing a headgear shaped as an animal’s head, thought to be the vanquished Indo-Sassanian ruler Hormizd I Kushanshah.
-Both reliefs depict a dead enemy under the hooves of the king's horse.
+In the lower register, the king is again battling a mounted enemy wearing a headgear shaped as an animal's head, thought to be the vanquished Indo-Sassanian ruler Hormizd I Kushanshah.

 Investiture of Narseh, c.
 293–303

 In this relief, the king is depicted as receiving the ring of kingship from a female figure that is frequently assumed to be the divinity Aredvi Sura Anahita.
-However, the king is not depicted in a pose that would be expected in the presence of a divinity, and it is hence likely that the woman is a relative, perhaps Queen Shapurdukhtak of Sakastan.

 Equestrian relief of Hormizd II, c 303–309

 This relief is below tomb 3 (perhaps that of Artaxerxes I) and depicts Hormizd forcing an enemy (perhaps Papak of Armenia) from his horse.
-Immediately above the relief and below the tomb is a badly damaged relief of what appears to be Shapur II (c.
-309–379) accompanied by courtiers.

 Archaeology

-In 1923, the German archaeologist Ernst Herzfeld made casts of the inscriptions on the tomb of Darius I. Since 1946, these casts have been held in the archives of the Freer Gallery of Art and the Arthur M. Sackler Gallery, Smithsonian Institution, in Washington, DC.
+In 1923, the German archaeologist Ernst Herzfeld made casts of the inscriptions on the tomb of Darius the Great.
+Since 1946, these casts have been held in the archives of the Freer Gallery of Art and the Arthur M. Sackler Gallery, Smithsonian Institution, in Washington, DC.

 Naqsh-e Rostam was excavated for several seasons between 1936 and 1939 by a team from the Oriental Institute of the University of Chicago, led by Erich Schmidt.